jbjurling/MSc_degree_project/PRS.md

 # Running LDpred2
 Plink files from UKB is separated by chromosome and therefore LDpred2 was computed for each chromosome separately.
 The combined results were then combined before evaluating the best-fit PRS model.

 The dataset, comprising 263,313 females from the UKB, were split into three cohorts.
 The validation and testing cohort is used in this analysis.
 The validation cohort contain approximately 10% of the individuals from the dataset.
-An additional cohort, intended to be used as LD reference, was also created but due to the time-limit of this project LD references from HapMap3 was instead used.
+An additional cohort, intended to be used as LD reference, was also created but due to the time-limit of this project LD references from HapMap3 were used instead.

 ```
 module load bioinfo-tools R_packages